-Under the proposed action, active mill operations, as currently licensed, would resume, and vehicular travel to and from the project area would increase with mill preparation and operation, construction of tailings impoundments, evaporation ponds, and diversion channel, and reclamation.
-Most of the estimated 30 to 35 permanent employees would likely live in Rawlins and commute to the site, generating negligible impacts upon local transportation systems, including the state highway network and the paved access road.
+Under the proposed action, active mill operations, as currently licensed, could resume, and vehicular travel to and from the Project area would increase with mill preparation and operation, construction of tailings impoundments, evaporation ponds, and diversion channel, and reclamation.
+Most of the estimated 30 to 35 permanent employees would likely live in Rawlins and commute to the site, generating negligible impacts upon local transportation systems, including the state highway network and the paved access road (refer to Section 3.2).
 Construction activities would also involve temporary employee commutes.
 Transport of equipment would occur only at the beginning and end of the construction efforts.
 Materials transport would add a limited amount of additional traffic.
 Increased vehicular traffic in Rawlins due to the influx of construction and mill operation personnel would be minor.
 Airport facilities in Rawlins and Casper would experience a small increase in utilization.
 Rail facilities may receive an increase in usage during construction for transport of equipment and materials.

-The mill is permitted to produce 4,100,000 pounds of product annually, and the finished product (yellowcake, mostly U3O8, a low specific activity (LSA) material) will be shipped from the site by truck.
+The mill is permitted to produce 4,100,000 pounds of product annually, and the finished product (yellowcake, mostly U3O8 a low specific activity (LSA) material) will be shipped from the site by truck.
 Regulations pertaining to packaging and shipping yellowcake are provided in 10 CFR Part 71, Packaging and Transportation of Radioactive Material (NRC) and 49 CFR Parts 170 through 189 (Department of Transportation, DOT).
-The yellowcake will be shipped in Type A packaging, 55 gallon steel drums as DOT Radioactive Material Hazard Class 7, LSA-I materials.
-The drums will be shipped in DOT approved containers designed to withstand the impact of most accidents.
+The yellowcake will be shipped in Type A packaging, 55 gallon steel drums as DOT Radioactive Material

+Hazard Class 7, LSA-I materials.
+The drums will be sealed and marked as per the requirements of 49 CFR Part 173.
+The product will be shipped in DOT approved containers designed to withstand the impact of most accidents.
 At approximately 900 pounds per drum and 48 drums per load (Shepherd Miller, Inc., 1994), approximately 95 trips would occur annually at full mill capacity.